rahamath18/NHibernateExample/README.txt

 NHibernate Example with C-Sharp
 -------------------------------

-In visual studio 2019, install following packages in NuGet console.
+- In visual studio 2019, install following packages in NuGet console.-
+- This example is using MySql 8.0.15 database

 PM> install-package NHibernate
 PM> install-package FluentNHibernate